- Part 1: Manage Environments with Terraform - Set up environments with policies

 - Restricts users to specific email domains

-- Sets your Bytebase instance’s external URL
+- Sets your Bytebase workspace’s external URL

 Step 2 - Risk Management Policies

-Create 4-2-risk.tf
+4-2-risk.tf

 with risk policies to assess the database operations’ risk level: